 You are, in a video court hearing – IN COURT.
 Behave.

-What you should never wear in court?
-Click the link below.
+Want to learn what you should never wear in court?

 –Don Kaufman (970) 947-1776 www.glenwoodattorney.com